apache/felix-dev/webconsole/README.md

 The installation of the web console is straight forward.
 Provide an OSGi Framework with the mentioned required dependenices and install the bundle.

+**Important:** The webconsole does not provide a CSRF protection out of the box!
+Therefore it is advisable to install additional software to protect the webconsole.
+For example the bundle from [Apache Sling Security](https://github.com/apache/sling-org-apache-sling-security) provides this additional protection.
+Make sure to use the latest version (1.3.0 or higher).

 ## Configuration

 The Web Console can be configured via framework properties as well as via a configuration through the OSGi Configuration Admin Service.
 The framework properties can be used in case your runtime does not provide a OSGi Configuration Admin Service.